At first, most mom’s feel a tug when their baby sucks.

 How to Tell if Your Baby is Latched Well

-- You can hear swallowing.
+- You hear or see swallowing.

 When your baby is finished nursing:

-- Younger babies often fall asleep at the breast, but when you take them away, they wake up again.
-If your baby does this, it is a sign that he was not yet finished.
+- Younger babies may fall asleep when they are done feeding.
+Younger babies often fall asleep at the breast, but when you take them away, they wake up again.
+If your baby does this, it is a sign that they were not yet finished.

 You and your baby are unique.